-This is Detective Jack Mosley, Shield number 227.
+It's Detective Jack Mosley, Shield number 227.
 I guess this will be my last will and testament.
 This is for Diane.
-Now, they're gonna come talk to you and they're gonna tell you things.
-But what they tell you isn't really what happen.
-So Diane, I think you should know what really happened.
+When this day is over, they're gonna come and talk to you about this and they're gonna... gonna tell you what happened, Diane.
+But what they tell you is not really what happened here.
+So I hope that you get this.
 I was trying to do a good thing.

 See more »

 There are no opening credits save the title "16 BLOCKS".
 See more »